Use filters to narrow down search results, or use them for database-like queries.

 MatchCaseInsensitive` methods for properties that implement `

 IEnumerable<string>`.
-The following search uses _Exists_ and matches blog posts that have at least one tag.
+The following search uses _Exists_ and matches blog posts with at least one tag.

-The following search matches any blog post that has the tag **Find**.
+The following search matches any blog post with the tag **Find**.
 It does not limit the results to only blog posts tagged with Find.